josehvaldes/ProcurementBudgetManagement/README.md

 - **High decoupling** - agents are independent services
 - **Easy scalability** - each agent can scale independently
 - **Fault isolation** - one agent failure doesn't cascade
-- **Simple extension** - new agents can be added by subscribing to events
+- **Simple extension** - new agents can be added by subscribing to messages
+- **Local development** - agents can run on local machines while connected to cloud Service Bus

 ## Technology Stack

 ### Core Infrastructure

-**Azure Event Grid**
+**Azure Service Bus (Topic/Subscription Pattern)**
+- Single Topic: "invoice-events" for all state change messages
+- Each agent has its own Subscription with SQL filters
-- Publishes state change events (invoice.created, invoice.extracted, etc.)
+- Messages have subject property (invoice.created, invoice.extracted, etc.)
-- Agents subscribe to relevant event types
-- Handles event delivery, retries, and dead-lettering
-- Built-in durability and at-least-once delivery
+- Built-in durability, retry logic, and dead-letter queues
+- Pull-based model: agents fetch messages at their own pace
+- Supports local development without deployment

 **Azure Storage Account (Tables)**
 - Invoice data and metadata
 - Vendor information
-- Purchase orders
 - Budget allocations
 - Audit trails
 - Cost-effective for high-volume transactions